MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     GO
     ```

-1. Navigate back to the query tab from **CreateRandomWorkloadGenerator.sql** file, and re-execute it.
+1. Navigate back to the query tab from **ExecuteRandomWorkload.sql** file, and re-execute it.

 ## Examine Top Resource Consuming Queries report